top of page

 14. Conduct Regular Energy Audits

 Periodically assess your home for energy efficiency.
 Many energy companies offer free audits to identify areas where you can improve.
+These audits can provide insights into how to save even more energy.

 Comments